1. Its cheaper than disposables

 There are a couple of methods that people typically use when it comes to storing soiled cloth diapers.
 One is the wet pail method, and the other is the dry pail method.
 The wet pail method involves a container or pail filled with water.
 The dirty diaper gets put into the pail so that stains don't set.
 This method isn't the recommended choice, as it can be a breeding ground for bacteria, there's the potential for the pail to get knocked over, and it's also a choking hazard.
 The dry pail method is simple.
 Soiled diapers get put into a diaper pail with a pail liner, or a wet bag is used to store the diapers.
 Both work well at masking odors, but if needed, some baking soda or pail deodorizer help keep smells away.

 When you are ready to wash, fasten the aplix (Velcro) tabs so that you dont get a diaper chain.
 Do a cold rinse first to loosen things up and then wash on hot with another cold rinse afterwards.
 There are many different types of detergents that are cloth diaper-friendly, and the amount you use depends on whether or not you have a HE washer.
-Make sure to follow the directions on the detergent box.
+Kirkland brand/Tide works well, but you will need to see what works for you.
+Just make sure it does not have softeners, which will repel the water.
 Once your diapers have been washed, they should smell clean and fresh, and not like urine or ammonia.
 If they don't smell as nice as you want them to, try washing again.
 Some people will use distilled white vinegar or baking soda occasionally to get rid of smells, or Oxyclean.
 When it comes to the cloth diaper wash routine, this is somewhat varied and individual.
 There are many factors that come into play such as type of washer, detergent, hard/soft water, and type/fabric of diapers.
 What works for some does not work for others.
 Play around until you find a good routine for you.

 After some use, especially with hard water, diapers do tend to get what is known as build up.
 This is when the detergent doesn't wash all the way off the diaper.
 It leads to stinky diapers that are not as absorbent, so once a month or whenever you start to notice smells, you'll want to do what is known as stripping your diapers.
+If you notice that you are stripping often, you might need to change your wash routine.
 There are a few ways to strip diapers.
 One way is to take clean diapers and wash them on hot one or two times without using any detergent.
 This will pull the detergent caked on the diaper out, and youll notice some suds as it's being washed.
 Another way to strip diapers is to use Dawn liquid soap.
 If you have a front-loading washer, use about 1 tsp of Dawn, and if you have a top-loading, use 1 tbs.
 Then wash on hot and make sure all the Dawn gets out of the diaper.

 A great way to dry diapers is to line dry.
 It's relaxing to go out and hang the diapers, plus this method is completely free as far as energy cost and use.
 The benefit of the sun is that it does help bleach stains from diapers, which is why people often recommend sunning your diapers.
 Also, it doesn't put as much wear and tear on the diaper, as extreme heat does tend to wear a diaper down eventually.
 However, this method isn't totally practical in the winter or if you live somewhere where the sun doesnt shine 365 days a year.
 An alternative then is to use your dryer.
 You'll want to try to dry the diapers using the least amount of heat as possible- the medium heat setting should be good.
 The length of time the diapers are in the dryer varies depending on type of diaper.
 All in ones tend to need more time because they are thicker than pockets, for example.